Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: System Model

 The transmit signal vector is given by $\mathbf{x}=\mathbf{V}\mathbf{s}$, where the information symbols $\mathbf{s} \in \mathbb{C}^{K \times 1}$ satisfy $\mathbb{E}[\mathbf{s}\mathbf{s}^H]=\mathbf{I}$, and the beamforming matrix $\mathbf{V} \in \mathbb{C}^{N \times K}$ meets the power constraint $\|\mathbf{V}\|_F^2 \leq P_{\mathrm{max}}$, with $P_{\mathrm{max}}$ being the maximum transmit power at the \ac{BS}.
-It is assumed that the \ac{BS}-$U_k$ channel is blocked\footnote{This assumption is made only to enable direct comparison of the proposed technique with \ac{SotA} methods, $e.g.$ \cite{YahyaOJCS2024}, and is not required by our approach, since the scattering matrix design depends only on the cascaded BS-RIS-to-user channels.
-However, we are aware that overall performance under such assumptions relies on the BS-RIS channel having a sufficiently high rank, which holds only in rich-scattering, large-antenna setups, motivating an extension of the work under poorly scattered channels with \ac{LoS} links between the \ac{BS} and users.
+It is assumed that the {channel between the \ac{BS} and the $k$-th user} is blocked\footnote{{This assumption captures the most challenging and conceptually relevant scenario, where the impact and benefits of RIS-assisted propagation are most clearly observed.
+In particular, it highlights coverage extension and blockage mitigation, while reducing the need for network-level optimization measures such as deploying additional base stations.
+As a result, the blocked-user assumption is widely adopted in RIS-related studies, enabling} direct comparison of the proposed technique with \ac{SotA} methods, $e.g.$ \cite{YahyaOJCS2024,ZheyuArxiv2024}. {Importantly, this assumption is not required by our proposed approach}, since the scattering matrix design depends only on the cascaded BS-{to-}RIS-to-user channels. {Nevertheless, the} overall performance under {this setting} relies on the BS-{to-}RIS channel having a sufficiently high rank, which holds only in rich-scattering, large-antenna setups, motivating an extension of the work under poorly scattered channels with \ac{LoS} links between the \ac{BS} and users.
 Such an extension also requires, however, further work on the beamforming algorithm, thus falling beyond the scope of this article, and therefore will be pursued in a follow-up contribution.}, such that a focus is placed on the performance gains due to the \ac{BD-RIS}.
-Thus, the signal $r_k \in \mathbb{C}$ received at $U_k$ can be expressed as
+Thus, the signal $r_k \in \mathbb{C}$ received at {user $k$} can be expressed as

 where $n_k \sim \mathcal{CN}(0, N_0)$ denotes \ac{AWGN} with power $N_0$.

 The compact vector representation in~\eqref{eq:rsig} is inspired by the formulation used in \cite{YahyaOJCS2024}, and is given as